tamilselvi53/HacktoberFest-2022-Python/easy/tower_of_hanoi/README.md

 #### Input Format
 Create a function with name answer that takes an integer n as an argument and returns the minimum number of moves required to solve the Tower of Hanoi puzzle.
 #### Output Format
 Return an integer denoting the minimum number of moves required to solve the Tower of Hanoi puzzle.
+If invalid input is entered, return 0.
 #### Sample Input
 ```
 n = 3